 According to the official website of the municipality of Thessaloniki, the three-aisled paleochristian basilica was discovered in the western part of the Sintrivani underground station of the city.
 It was built on the site of an older place of worship from the 4th century AD.

 This building also housed a mosaic floor, part of which has been uncovered, showing a vine stalk with birds on its branches, including the mythical “Phoenix.”
 The mosaic was still visible during the initial phase of use of the basilica.

 Thessaloniki grew to be an important trade hub located on the Via Egnatia, the Roman road connecting Byzantium (later Constantinople) with Dyrrhachium (now Durrës in Albania), which facilitated trade between Europe and Asia.

-The city became the capital of one of the four Roman districts of Macedonia while it kept its privileges but was ruled by a praetor and had a Roman garrison.
+The city became the capital of one of the four Roman districts of Macedonia while maintaining its privileges but was ruled by a praetor and had a Roman garrison.

-Also for a short time in the 1st century BC, Thessaloniki (known in Roman times as Thessalonica) became the capital for all the Greek provinces that were under Roman rule.
+For a short time in the 1st century BC, Thessaloniki (known in Roman times as Thessalonica) was also the capital of all Greek provinces under Roman rule.
 When the Roman Prefecture of Illyricum was divided between the East and West Roman Empires in 379, Thessaloniki became the capital of the new Prefecture of Illyricum.